spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 > If you are running a Service Node on the testnet you will only ever require 100 testnet Loki to run the Node.
 You can ask the Telegram @LokiSNBot for some testnet loki or ask someone in the Loki Discord Community for some.

 **If you are staking please do not use Subaddresses.
-They are currently unsupported by the Loki wallet**
+They are currently unsupported by the Loki wallet.**

 We will need our address to register our Service Node later, to get your primary address type the following command: